atweiden/voidvault/doc/guides/connecting-to-captive-wifi-portal.md

 Credit: [Kaii][Kaii]

+## Approach D: Submit captive wifi portal login form interactively via [WireGuard][WireGuard]

+The most satisfying approach.

+Caveats: Requires two internet-capable machines.
+One of them must have GUI support.

+Setup WireGuard on client and server per [wireguard.md][wireguard.md].

+Ensure both client and server are partially connected to the captive wifi portal, or in other words, ensure both have a local IP address leased from the captive wifi's router.

+Forward the WireGuard client's traffic to the WireGuard server.

+Submit captive wifi portal login form for the server using the client *or* server machine.
+Afterwards both machines will be connected to the internet, although only one will be fully authenticated with the captive wifi portal.

-## Approach D: Submit captive wifi portal login form programmatically
+## Approach E: Submit captive wifi portal login form programmatically

 The most powerful approach.